 Supervisor of English for the Fomenko Studio's program of subtitles provided in numerous languages on electronic tablets for non-Russian speakers.
 Edited to date: Leo Tolstoy's War and Peace (trans. by Everett Dickson), Leo Tolstoy's Family Happiness (trans. by Regina Kazakova) Anton Chekhov's Three Sisters (trans. by Tatyana Oskolkova), Alexander Ostrovsky's Wolves and Sheep.
 My own translations for the project are: Ostrovsky's Without a Dowry, Mikhail Bulgakov's A Theatrical Novel, Ivan Turgenev's Spring Freshets (as A Russian on a Rendezvous), George Bernard Shaw's Heartbreak House, Eugene Ionesco's Rhinoceros, Vladimir Nabokov's The Gift, Olga Mukhina's Olympia, Shakespeare's A Midsummer Night's Dream.
 2013 to present.

 Supervisor of English for the Stanislavsky Electrotheatre, including supertitles, website, booklets, promotional materials, films, etc. Supervision of supertitles for Heiner Goebbels' Max Black, or, 62 Ways of Supporting the Head with a Hand; Boris Yukhananov's The Constant Principle, based on Calderon's The Constant Prince (translated by Rick Davis) and Alexander Pushkin's Feast in a Time of Plague (translated by Matvei Yankelevich).
-I have done full translations of Boris Yukhananov's compilation of Maurice Maeterlinck's The Blue Bird, which includes excerpts of Pushkin's Eugene Onegin, The Stone Guest, and long interpolations of actors' memoirs, and of Yukhananov's Drillalians, a five-day opera libretto.
+I have done full translations of Boris Yukhananov's compilation of Maurice Maeterlinck's The Blue Bird, which includes excerpts of Pushkin's Eugene Onegin, The Stone Guest, and long interpolations of actors' memoirs, Boris Yukhananov's Drillalians, a five-day opera libretto, and Octavia, an opera libretto based on the writings of Seneca and Lev Trotsky.
 2015 to present.

 Rothschild's Fiddle, by Kama Ginkas after Anton Chekhov, for the world premiere run at Yale Repertory Theatre, 2004.